tsnellgrove/dark_castle3/doc/to_do.md

 *** Unify Notes ***
 *** Plan for interpreter update ***

+- TBD: enable 'show writing to creature' is writing is on an item Burt is holding
 - TBD: stand() as Perch synonym for exit()
 - TBD: exit() should apply to chairs and doors => move to Perch / Nook class
 - IDEA: extend verb errors to ViewOnly for custom responses